 “Aboriginal students enter school from a social and cultural context that is quite different from the social and cultural context of the teacher.”
 (Schwab & Sutherland, 2001).
 However, while such differences make the experience of teaching and learning more complex, it is not made impossible.
 “Aboriginal and Torres Strait Islander children… are just a hungry to learn as any other child.”
 (Two way teaching and learning, p.108)

 The Church’s commitment to social justice calls us to recognise, appreciate and celebrate cultural diversity.
 A curriculum that is truly Australian should provide opportunities for all students to develop knowledge, understanding and appreciation of Aboriginal heritage, cultures, and contemporary issues.
-In order to provide a supportive learning environment for Aboriginal students, it is important to identify negative factors which impact on learning and self-esteem and develop strategies to address the specific needs of these students in our schools.
+In order to provide a supportive learning environment for Aboriginal students, it is important to identify barriers which impact on learning and self-esteem and develop strategies to address the specific needs of these students in our schools.